cflood13/GK/README.md

 ## 📄 License

-© 2025 GK Roofing & Construction.
+© 2025 GK Homes LLC.
 All rights reserved.

 ---

-**Built with ❤️ for GK Roofing & Construction**
+**Built with ❤️ for GK Homes and Roofing**